cyberkni/FolgertechManuals/2020i3/README.md

 ## Build guide
 ### 0. Prep

+*NOTE: It has been noticed that some screws in this build guide (particularly in the pictures) don't match the screws which you're given.
+Make sure to use common sense over instruction, as in: Don't force parts together, don't strip mounts and motors because the screw isn't fitting.
+If there is an over abundance of one type of screw in your kit, don't be afraid to use one of them, they are usually extras.*

 1\.
 Un-box everything and separate like parts into areas you can grab from.

 2\.
 Get out your calipers or ruler and separate screws into different piles based on size (believe us, it makes things much easier).